-Indications that a child has a learning disability may appear when they are toddlers or in preschool.
+Indications that a child has a learning disability or down’s syndrome may appear when they are toddlers or in preschool.
 Learning disabilities manifest differently from one child to another, which makes it more difficult to identify.

 Common signs that a child has a learning disability may be difficulty learning the alphabet, identifying colors, and understanding numbers.
 They might have a hard time reading and pronouncing words.
 They may struggle with vocabulary words and are confused with the meaning of words.

 A child might also have trouble performing tasks such as using scissors, drawing, painting, tying shoes, or coloring within the lines.